-- Member levels and requirements are enumerated in the Inyo SAR Member Packet. - 2.
+- 1. Member levels and requirements are enumerated in the Inyo SAR Member Packet. - 2.
 Onboarding - a) Those interested in joining Inyo SAR must complete an application packet and fingerprints, to be reviewed by the team's new member coordinator and a Sheriff's Office coordinator.
-To become a candidate an applicant must be sworn in by a coordinator. - b) After being sworn in, candidates will be added to the mission call-out list. - c) The board can reject a candidate's application at any time. - d) Candidates will have an evaluation prior to be voted onto the team.

-3. Conduct

-- a) Involvement with Inyo SAR at any level requires appropriate professional conduct. - b) While representing Inyo SAR, personnel will refrain from public criticisms of fellow members, subjects, other responding agencies, other search teams, and public officials.
-This includes personal online and electronic communications. - c) Personnel will not misrepresent their intentions, certifications, or capabilities with respect to their SAR activities.
+To become a candidate an applicant must be sworn in by a coordinator. - b) After being sworn in, candidates can request to be added to the mission call-out list. - c) Each sworn-in candidate will be paired with a mentor from the team's membership.
+Mentors and candidates will have an initial informal meeting to discuss mutual expectations, the candidate's experience and interests, and any questions. - d) Approximately halfway through the candidacy process, mentors will report to the board about the candidate's progress and suitability for full membership.
+When a candidate has completed the requirements for full membership, the board will evaluate their candidacy in an executive session.
+Following this evaluation, the board will either recommend the candidate to the full membership for a confirmation vote, or extend the candidacy period and identify additional actions that must be completed or competencies demonstrated within a specified time frame before the candidate is eligible for a membership vote. - e) The board can reject a candidate's application at any time. - 3.
+Conduct - a) Involvement with Inyo SAR at any level requires appropriate professional conduct. - b) While representing Inyo SAR, personnel will refrain from public criticisms of fellow members, subjects, other responding agencies, other search teams, and public officials.
+This includes personal online and electronic communications.